Pegasus’s Code Structure#

 This is where your project’s apps will live.
 It is pre-populated with Pegasus’s default apps for you to further customize to your needs.

-The module starts with up to five apps, depending on your configuration.
+The module starts with several apps, depending on your configuration.
+Here are some of the main ones:

 subscriptionsis for functionality related to Stripe subscriptions.